Syphon1205/EdgenHacks-EdgenTweaks/README.md

 # EdgenHacks-EdgenTweaks
 Hacks for edgenuity

-# Please use the 1.11.pre version because i removed the old one, Thanks.
+# Please use version 1.5 as its the latest.